Partial fraction decompositions, and semilinear representations of infinite symmetric groups: Introduction

-The purpose of this paper is (i) to describe the category $\Sm_K(\Sy_{\Psi})$ of all smooth $K$-semilinear representations of the symmetric group $\Sy_{\Psi}$ over other fields $K$ and (ii) to construct, for an arbitrary field $K$ endowed with a smooth $\Sy_{\Psi}$-action, a smooth $\Sy_{\Psi}$-field extension $B|K$, called a `weak period' field extension, such that $B$ is a cogenerator of the category $\Sm_B(\Sy_{\Psi})$.
+The purpose of this paper is (i) to describe the category $\Sm_K(\Sy_{\Psi})$ of all smooth $K$-semilinear representations of the symmetric group $\Sy_{\Psi}$ over some $\Sy_{\Psi}$-fields $K$ and (ii) to construct, for an arbitrary field $K$ endowed with a smooth $\Sy_{\Psi}$-action, a smooth $\Sy_{\Psi}$-field extension $B|K$, called a `weak period' field extension, such that $B$ is a cogenerator of the category $\Sm_B(\Sy_{\Psi})$.

-Compared to the `usual' (i.e. $k$-linear for a field $k$) representations, the series of examples of extensions $K|k$ considered here ($K_?$ for $?\in\{\mathrm{a,b,c}\}$, depending on a field extension $F|k$, see below) have the feature that the structure of $\Sm_K(\Sy_{\Psi})$ (e.g. its Gabriel spectrum) depends only on the label $?$ of $K$, but not on $F|k$ (with a minor modification if the characteristic of $k$ is 2 and $F=k$).
+Compared to the linear representations over fields of various characteristics, the series of examples of categories $\Sm_{K_?}(\Sy_{\Psi})$ considered here (where $K_?$ is an $\Sy_{\Psi}$-field, depending on a label $?\in\{\mathrm{a,b,c}\}$ and a field extension $F|k$, see below) have the feature that the {\sl structure} of $\Sm_K(\Sy_{\Psi})$ (e.g. its Gabriel spectrum) depends rather on the label $?$ of $K$ than on $F|k$ (with a minor modification in a few particular cases).

-Though the case of the group $\Sy_{\Psi}$ is a toy model of this kind of problems, a faithful and exact functor relates the `algebro-geometric' category $\Sm_C(G)$ of `quasicoherent sheaves in the smooth topology' to the category $\Sm_{k(\Psi)}(\Sy_{\Psi})$, where $k(\Psi)=k(x~|~x\in\Psi)$ is the field of rational functions over $k$ in variables labeled by $\Psi$ (and endowed with the natural $\Sy_{\Psi}$-action).
-In particular, at least some of `interesting' objects of $\Sm_C(G)$ are transformed to injective objects of $\Sm_{k(\Psi)}(\Sy_{\Psi})$.
+Though the case of the group $\Sy_{\Psi}$ is a toy model of this kind of problems, a faithful and exact functor relates the above `algebro-geometric' category $\Sm_C(G)$ of `quasicoherent sheaves' to the category $\Sm_{k(\Psi)}(\Sy_{\Psi})$, where $k(\Psi)=k(x~|~x\in\Psi)$ is the field of rational functions over $k$ in variables labeled by a transcendence basis $\Psi$ of $C$ over $k$ (and endowed with the natural $\Sy_{\Psi}$-action).
+In particular, at least some of `interesting' objects of $\Sm_C(G)$ are transformed to injective objects of $\Sm_{k(\Psi)}(\Sy_{\Psi})$, see \cite[Propositions 4.6 and 4.7]{H90}.